ksnortum/bach-15-two-part-inventions/README.md

 ## Source material
 I have attempted to create an "uneditted" version of the Inventions, so I used one of Bach's maniscripts, but since I am not an expert on Bach's works I referenced an early edition.
 I was not prepared for the number of discrepencies between the two of them, so I also looked at a later edition.
 These are documented in the `includes\header-paper.ily` file.

+## Ornamentation
+The ornamentation varied the most between sources.
+I looked to the manuscript the most for the final say.
+Realization of these ornaments in the MIDI files was done mostly by the `articulate.ly` function but some ornaments such as down- and up-mordants had to be done by hand.
+In a few places, `articulate.ly` realized trills too fast and these were also manually adjusted.

 ## Licensing
 This work is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-sa/4.0/](http://creativecommons.org/licenses/by-sa/4.0/).